 I am committed to being there for my patients around the clock, not just during scheduled appointment times.
 Emergencies and questions arise and need to be addressed out of meeting times or business hours.
 I do my best to be available to deal with these ad hoc situations.
 It is in my experience that even a few minutes of my reaching out goes a long way towards alleviating unnecessary and prolonged distress for my patients and strengthens the therapeutic relationship.

 The therapy process is not generic, nor is it simple.
 It is complicated and requires time.
-Every process has to be tailor made to meet individual needs, as we are all different with unique backgrounds, childhoods, parenting, families of origin, schooling, educational, peer experiences, physical attributes, genetics, and biologic make-ups.
-I do, humbly, encourage you to take the step to improved well-being, whether it be with me or another behavioral health or weight management professional.
+Every process must be tailored made to meet individual needs, as we are all different with unique backgrounds, childhoods, parenting, families of origin, schooling, educational, peer experiences, physical attributes, genetics, and biologic make-ups.
+I do, humbly, encourage you to take the step to improved well-being, whether it be with me or another behavioral health professional.
 It is worth it.
 You are worth it.

 May 2021 bring us all closure to the COVID-19 crisis.
 I look forward to seeing many of you, in person, back in the office soon.
 In the meantime, please stay safe and remain "connected" to your loved ones, family and friends

 My sincerest wishes for your well-being and success,